 A bit of background

-Bath was a natural place to settle.
-In easy reach of the sea, surrounded by beautiful countryside and steeped in history; it’s now known for its festivals, food scene and of course the rugby.
+Bath was a natural place to settle for work.
+In easy reach of London and the coast, surrounded by beautiful countryside and steeped in history; it’s now known for its festivals, food scene and of course the rugby.
 What was a university town and world heritage site, now has a flow of new restaurant openings, gigs or match weekends to keep the place bristling with people and energy.

-We live in a village on the outskirts, which definitely gives us the best of both worlds.
-Together with my twins, Daisy and Alfie, we tend to make the most of it with cycling, paddle boarding or walking.
-You can often find us exploring the cycle tracks, canals or footpaths on an adventure that inevitably leads to a good pub for refreshments!
+We live in the countryside on the outskirts of the city, which definitely gives us the best of both worlds.
+Together with my twins, Daisy and Alfie, and my partner Phil, we tend to make the most of it paddle boarding on the river, or walking the dogs.
+If we’re at home, you can often find us exploring on an adventure that inevitably leads to a good pub for refreshments!
+Phil is a Golf Pro at Bath GC, but having descended from Devon he thankfully shares our passion for the big blue, so often our weekends are spent at the coast.

 Why we launched VANA